bblanchon/ArduinoJsonTroubleshooter/src/pages/deserialization-incompleteinput-string-object.md

 This issue may come from [heap fragmentated](https://cpp4arduino.com/2018/11/06/what-is-heap-fragmentation.html).
 Fixing this problem is very hard because it involve fixing the whole program, not just the JSON deserialization.

-Yet, you can try to preallocate the buffer by calling {% include links/arduino/string/reserve %} before loading the content of the input, like so:
+Yet, you can try to preallocate the buffer by calling [`String::reserve()`](https://www.arduino.cc/reference/en/language/variables/data-types/string/functions/reserve/) before loading the content of the input, like so:

 ```c++
 input.reserve(1024);  // adapt the value to the size of your input